Perennials & Biennials

 Native: China & Mongolia, Russia.

 Gentian named after King Gentius of Illyria in the Adriatic.
 He discovered medicinal uses for gentians around 180 B.C.
-This species described in 1812.
+This species described in writing in 1812.

 Buy